 - For early projects, a “quick win” with measurable results is likely: If an organization is new to Lean thinking we recommend selecting early projects that are clearer and simpler rather than extremely complex and considered unlikely to succeed.
 Let the team and organization gain experience and achieve some early success before tackling the riskier, more complex problems.

 We have used the criteria above to help many organizations select good Lean projects.
-Please join the mailing list for our monthly improvement tip and then connect with us if you would like us to send you a copy of the selection matrix we use.
+Please join the mailing list for our monthly improvement tip and then connect with us if you would like to receive a copy of the selection matrix we use.